 Amounts outstanding under the Facilities generally bear interest at (a) a base rate determined by reference to the higher of (1) Wells Fargo's prime lending rate, (2) the federal funds effective rate plus 1/2 of 1% and (3) the one-month LIBOR rate plus 1% or (b) LIBOR rate plus a specified margin, depending on the type of borrowing being made.
 The applicable margin is based on the Company's consolidated ratio of total net debt to consolidated EBITDA from time to time.
 Currently, our margin is 0.5% for base rate loans and 1.5% for LIBOR rate loans.
-As of September 26, 2015, there was \$205.0 million outstanding under the Revolver and \$195.0 million outstanding under the Term Loan, offset by \$6.5 million in debt issuance costs (original amount was \$7.1 million).
+As of December 26, 2015, there was \$187.5 million outstanding under the Revolver and \$195.0 million outstanding under the Term Loan, offset by \$6.2 million in debt issuance costs (original amount was \$7.1 million).

 The New Credit Agreement requires us to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA, not to exceed 3.50 to 1; and (2) a consolidated interest coverage ratio not to exceed 2.75 to 1.
 The New Credit Agreement allows us to, among other things, make distributions to shareholders, repurchase our stock, incur other debt or liens, or acquire or dispose of assets provided that we comply with certain requirements and limitations of the agreement.
-As of September 26, 2015, we were in compliance with all such covenants.
+As of December 26, 2015, we were in compliance with all such covenants.

 Our obligations under the New Credit Agreement are secured as well as providing for a pledge of substantially all of our assets.
-We and certain of our subsidiaries have also entered into a Guarantee our obligations under the New Credit Agreement.
+We and certain of our subsidiaries have also entered into a Guarantee to guarantee our obligations under the New Credit Agreement.

 Approximately \$3.3 million of the Revolver is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs, and \$225.0 million was utilized to finance the acquisition of Sargent.
-As of September 26, 2015, RBCA paid down \$20.0 million of the Revolver and has the ability to borrow up to an additional \$141.7 million under the Revolver.
+As of December 26, 2015, RBCA paid down \$37.5 million of the Revolver and has the ability to borrow up to an additional \$159.2 million under the Revolver.
+We also paid down \$5 million of the Term Loan.